GeoDerp/Festa-di-Famiglia/README.md

 [11ty-contentful-gallery](https://github.com/contentful/11ty-contentful-gallery)

 ### Powered by:
+- Contentful
+- eleventy (11ty),
-- Github pages,
+- netlify,
 - Github actions,
 - Bulma,
-- eleventy (11ty),
-- Contentful
-- a bit of AWS Lambda

 ## Things to do
 - [ ] split the templates into sub templates as they are all using the same header and footer code